What are cookies and how do we use them?

 Cookies allow web applications to respond to you as an individual and

 We may use traffic log cookies to identify which pages are being used.
-This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
+This helps us analyze data about web page traffic and improve our website in order to tailor it to customer needs.
 We use this information for statistical analysis purposes and do NOT collect information that personally identifies you.

 A cookie in no way gives us access to your computer or any information